aneldev/dynadux/doc/Advanced-DebounceChanges.md

 # Advanced - Debounce the changes

-In React components when you have intensive state changes, they are transformed into renders.
+In React components, when you have intensive state changes, they are transformed into renders.

 The React's `shouldComponentUpdate` is a solution, but it is not the silver bullet.